fzi-forschungszentrum-informatik/Lanelet2/README.md

 ![](lanelet2_core/doc/images/lanelet2_example_image.png)

-Lanelet2 is the predecessor of the old [liblanelet](https://github.com/phbender/liblanelet/tree/master/libLanelet) that was developed in 2013.
-If know Lanelet1, you might be interested in [reading this](lanelet2_core/doc/Lanelet1Compability.md).
+Lanelet2 is the successor of the old [liblanelet](https://github.com/phbender/liblanelet/tree/master/libLanelet) that was developed in 2013.
+If you know Lanelet1, you might be interested in [reading this](lanelet2_core/doc/Lanelet1Compability.md).

 ## Documentation

-You can find more documentation in the individual packages and in docxygen comments.
+You can find more documentation in the individual packages and in doxygen comments.
 Here is an overview on the most imporant topics:
-- [Here](lanelet2_core/doc/LaneletPrimitives.md) is more information on the basic primitives that make up a Lanelet2 map
+- [Here](lanelet2_core/doc/LaneletPrimitives.md) is more information on the basic primitives that make up a Lanelet2 map.
 - [Read here](lanelet2_core/doc/Architecture.md) for a primer on the **software architecture** of lanelet2.
 - There is also some [documentation](lanelet2_core/doc/GeometryPrimer.md) on the geometry calculations you can do with lanelet2 primitives.
-- If you are interested in Lanelet2's **projections**, you will find more [here](lanelet2_projection/doc/Map_Projections_Coordinate_Systems.md)
+- If you are interested in Lanelet2's **projections**, you will find more [here](lanelet2_projection/doc/Map_Projections_Coordinate_Systems.md).
-- To get more information on how to create valid maps, see [here](lanelet2_projection/doc/Mapping.md)
+- To get more information on how to create valid maps, see [here](lanelet2_projection/doc/Mapping.md).

 ## Installation
-Lanelet2 uses Catkin for building and is targeted towards Linux.
+Lanelet2 uses [Catkin](https://catkin-tools.readthedocs.io/en/latest/index.html) for building and is targeted towards Linux.

 ### Dependencies
 * `Boost` (from 1.56)